carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.TrafficLightState<a name="carla.TrafficLightState"></a>
 All possible states for traffic lights.
 These can either change at a specific time step or be changed manually.
-Take a look at this [recipe](ref_code_recipes.md#traffic-lights-recipe) to see an example.
+The snipet in [carla.TrafficLight.set_state](#carla.TrafficLight.set_state) changes the state of a traffic light on the fly.

 <h3>Instance Variables</h3>
 - <a name="carla.TrafficLightState.Red"></a>**<font color="#f8805a">Red</font>**